Revisiting Penalized Likelihood Estimation for Deterministic Computer Experiments: Piston Slap Noise Data

 \section{Piston Slap Noise Data}

 In this section, we analyze the piston slap noise data introduced by \cite{hoffman2003piston} and considered in \cite{li2005}.
 The response variable is piston slap noise, and the 6 input settings are: cylinder liner ($x_1$), location of peak pressure ($x_2$), skirt length ($x_3$), skirt profile ($x_4$), skirt ovality ($x_5$), and pin offset ($x_6$).
 Each run of the computer experiment required 24 hours of computation.
-We copy the training/testing split from \citet{li2005} with $n=12$ and $n_\text{test} = 100$ (training data details are provided in \Cref{app:piston}).
-We first evaluated the performance of MLE, resulting in an RMSE of 0.767 and a CRPS of 0.500, and LOOCV with PE, resulting in an RMSE of 0.768 and a CRPS of 0.504 (a slightly inferior result).
+We copy the training/testing split from \citet{li2005} with $n=12$ and $n_\text{test} = 100$ (training data details are provided in \Cref{app:piston}). \cite{li2005} originally analyzed the data without scaling the input settings and instead set $\theta_p=\theta/\sigma_p$ where $\sigma_p$ is the sample standard deviation of the $p$-th input setting.
+As we do advocate for scaling the inputs, this is equivalent to us fitting an isotropic version of \eqref{eqn:cov_func} with $\theta_p=\theta$.
+Our analysis based on an anisotropic correlation function may be found in \Cref{app:anisotropic}.

-We then implemented $4$-fold CV with PE, DPE, and DPE 1SE.
+The MLE analysis on the training data resulted in an RMSE of 0.879 and a CRPS of 0.505 on the test data.
+Our implementation of $n$-fold CV with PE chose $\lambda=0$, hence producing the same RMSE and CRPS values as MLE.
+We then implemented $4$-fold CV on the $n=12$ training data with PE, DPE, and DPE 1SE.
 Since the performance of $4$-fold CV can depend on the construction of the folds, we repeated the procedure for 100 randomly generated folds.
-We evaluated performance by comparing RMSE/CRPS against the ``benchmark'' MLE values. \Cref{tab:piston-results} shows the breakdown of the 100 randomized repetitions based on whether their RMSE/CRPS was less than, equal to, or greater than that of the MLE (the frequencies were the same for RMSE and CRPS).
-It also reports the median RMSE and CRPS value for each scenario.
-Of the CV metrics considered, DPE matched MLE most often (65/100 times).
-Notably, even in the times when each metric performed worse than the MLE, the median RMSE/CRPS values were only slightly elevated.
-Both PE and DPE 1SE significantly improved over MLE in 8 out of the 100 repetitions, with significantly lower median RMSE/CRPS values.
+We evaluated performance by comparing RMSE/CRPS against the ``benchmark'' MLE values. \Cref{fig:piston} shows the relative differences in RMSE and CRPS for all 100 repetitions.
+A value of zero means the method matched the MLE performance and negative values indicate improvement.
+Both PE and DPE selected $\lambda=0$ and so matched the MLE.
+The surrogate chosen by DPE 1SE, however, significantly improved over MLE for all 100 randomly generated folds.
+While these results highlight the potential benefits of penalization in limited sample settings, we also see a high variability in that improvement depending on the fold configuration.
+A more structured fold design may yield more reliable results than random partitioning.